bealex/Macaroni/README.md

 ## Container lookup Policies

 There are three policies of container selection for properties of specific enclosing object:
  - service locator style.
-It is called `SingletonContainer`, and can be set up like this: `Container.policy = SingletonContainer(myContainer)`.
+It is called `singleton`, and can be set up like this: `Container.policy = .singleton(myContainer)`.
  - enclosing object based.
 This policy implies, that every enclosing type implements `Containerable` protocol that defines `Container` for the object.
-You can set it up with `EnclosingTypeContainer(default:)`.
+You can set it up with `.enclosingType(default:)`.
  - custom.
-If you want to control container finding yourself and no other options suit you, you can implement `ContainerFindable` yourself.
+If you want to control container finding yourself and no other options suit you, you can implement `ContainerLookupPolicy` yourself.

 ## Per Module Injection